Wednesday, January 22, 2025

 My favorite insect here has got to be jumping spider ant-mimics.
 (I am not sure if they can truly jump as their name would imply, but they are in the jumping spider family nonetheless).
 I spotted these early on during pre-service training and was shocked the first time I came across one.
 You have to wonder how many hundreds of thousands of years they took to evolve.

 Ant-mimic spiders are quite small.
-This probably just looks like an ant to you and to most people who see them.
+This probably just looks like an ant to you.

 Photo credit to my friend Colton.